LouisT/VidInfo/README.md

 ------
     1) Find more API's to use. -- Please suggest some.
     2) Create tests.
-    3) Better README.md!
+    3) Improve basic auth and API key support.
-    4) Basic auth support.
+    4) Clean up code and find a use for "detectAll".

     *) Support events?
 I'm not sure about this yet.
     **) Support XML API's maybe? -- I dislike XML.